ftchirou/faical.dev/src/spaced-repetition-swift-2/README.md

 ## Next steps

 We hugely improved our algorithm by introducing *E-Factors* in the equation for computing repetition intervals.
-However, that equation, along with the equation for computing *E-Factors*, seem quite arbitrary.
-They were deducted by means of trial and error by SuperMemo's author [Piotr Woźniak](https://en.wikipedia.org/wiki/Piotr_Woźniak_(researcher)).
+However, that equation, along with the equation for computing *E-Factors*, seems quite arbitrary.
+These equations were deducted by trial and error by SuperMemo's author [Piotr Woźniak](https://en.wikipedia.org/wiki/Piotr_Woźniak_(researcher)).
 In newer articles about the topics, we'll explore how subsequent versions of SuperMemo improve those equations using concepts like *the matrix of optimal factors* or *the forgetting rate*.

 Thanks for reading 👋.